1.1 All fees, diets and drug charges are subject to VAT at the current rate.

 3. Settlement Terms

-3.2 Should an account not be settled within our payment terms a reminder will be sent with an additional fee in respect of administrative costs incurred.
+3.2 Should an account not be settled within our payment terms a reminder will be sent in the first instance, followed by a second reminder and then a final reminder.
+Late payment fees will be added when a final reminder is sent.

 3.3 We reserve the right to add interest to overdue accounts at the rate of 8% over base lending rate.